 Jon joined Shift in 2011.
-He is based in San Francisco and now leads the US office.
+He is based in New Orleans and directs Shift Inc, our US sister organization.

 Jon graduated from Kalamazoo College with a Bachelor of Arts in religion.
 He loves cheesy movies and can often be heard quoting them, to the great annoyance of his friends and family.

 Historypin began working with the US National Archives in 2014 to take a user-centered design approach to cultural heritage and develop a broad strategy of community engagement.
 With a focus on NARA’s Wartime Films, we’ve worked with leading curators and preservationists at NARA to begin reaching much broader audiences and increase awareness and creative reuse of the United States’ rich cultural heritage.

 On April 28, 2015, the Institute for Museum and Library Services (IMLS) convened library, archive, and museum professionals to, in the words of Maura Marx, IMLS Director, “advance a vision of easy, seamless and reliable access for all Americans to the digital content and services that will enrich and improve their lives.”
 Jon Voss represented Historypin on a panel about Linked Open Data and crowdsourcing.

 From Crowdsourcing to Knowledge Communities: Creating Meaningful Scholarship Through Digital Collaboration